Your Guide to ESOP Accounting: Leveraged and Non-Leveraged Plans

 September 13, 2022

-Employee stock ownership plans (ESOPs) are a terrific benefit to employees and a smart financial tool for many businesses, but they do impact company financial statements in unique ways.
-In this post, we provide a quick primer on ESOP accounting so you can better understand these impacts.
+Employee stock ownership plans (ESOPs) are an excellent benefit to employees and a smart financial tool for many businesses, yet they certainly impact company financial statements.
+ESOP accounting affects your company’s balance sheet and income statement in ways that differ from traditional accounting.

 ESOP Accounting Authority and Background